openfoodfacts/openfoodfacts-python/README.md

-# Open Food Facts client for your python scripts
+# Open Food Facts client for your Python scripts

 ### install